 Grading and feedback

-Mini lesson review quizzes, knowledge check quizzes, and unit assessment escape rooms will be auto-graded by Carmen, and students will receive their results automatically once the assessment has closed.

-V-labs require manual grading for some questions.
-Grades for each lab will typically be made available within a week after the due date.
+The results of auto-graded assignments will be released automatically once the assessment has closed.
+For assignments requiring manual grading, results will typically be made available within a week after the due date.

-Astro chat discussions and the presentation of unit assessment content creation assignments will be graded by your TA and peers in your small-group discussion sessions and grades will be made available shortly after the end of the session.

 Preferred contact method

 Students can ask questions, voice concerns or query grades during office hours or via email.
 The typical response time for email enquiries is 1-2 business days.